Exomoons of Circumbinary Planets: INTRODUCTION

-This work investigates the evolution and stability of circumbinary exomoons accounting for the effects of disc-driven planetary migration.
-First, we will motivate key concepts that influence the dynamics of our solar systems and summarize the three archetypal outcomes (Sect.~\ref{sec:fundamental}).
+This work investigates the evolution and stability of circumbinary exomoons within the protoplanetary disc lifetime, accounting for the effects of disc-driven planetary migration and planetary oblateness.
+First, we will motivate key concepts that influence the dynamics of our solar systems and summarize the four archetypal outcomes (Sect.~\ref{sec:fundamental}).
 Next, we describe all parameter inputs used to synthesize unique binary-planet-moon populations (Sect.~\ref{sec:popsynth}).
-After this, we present the results of our N-body simulations (Sect.~\ref{sec:results}) and offer analysis alongside future implications (Sect.~\ref{sec:discussion}), before concluding (Sect.~\ref{sec:conclusion}).
+After this, we present the results of our $N$-body simulations (Sect.~\ref{sec:results}) and offer analysis alongside future implications (Sect.~\ref{sec:discussion}), before concluding (Sect.~\ref{sec:conclusion}).